scottlamb/moonfire-nvr/design/api.md

                 time zone.
 It is usually 24 hours after the start time.
 It might be 23 hours or 25 hours during spring forward or fall back, respectively.
-*   `signals`: a map of all signals known to the server.
-Keys are ids.
-Values are dictionaries with the following properties:
+*   `signals`: a list of all signals known to the server.
+Each is a dictionary with the following properties:
+       * `id`: an integer identifier.
        * `shortName`: a unique, human-readable description of the signal
        * `cameras`: a map of associated cameras' UUIDs to the type of association:
          `direct` or `indirect`.
 See `db/schema.sql` for more description.